-We bring two types of Medical supplies with us.
+We bring two types of medical supplies with us.
 The standard stuff for bumps and scrapes.
 These are small and easy to pack and make such a difference when you need them.

 If you find that your child is being extra moody or isn’t behaving the way they normally would when you’re home, it’s time to whip out a brand new toy to keep the mood light during the journey.

 This is especially useful during road trips or long flights because you don’t want to get boxed in with an epic meltdown — and nothing cheers a toddler up like a new toy.
-It sure helps get me in a good mood!
+It surely helps get me in a good mood!

 If you are looking for inspiration about what to bring, then you might enjoy reading Traveling with Kids: Top Five Products to Promote Creative Thinking.